MOONLABIISERB/marl-ecs-course/Assignment_3/Random/Readme.md

 ## Files Description

     Random_env.py:
-        This file contains the definition of the randomized MAPF environment, including randomly assigned agent positions and goal positions.
+        This file contains the definition of the randomized MAPF environment, including randomly assigned agent positions with fixed goal positions.
-        The agent positions and goals are randomly generated on each run.
+        The agent positions are randomly generated on each run.
 The movement and reward calculations are similar to the fixed environment.
         The execute_action function updates agent positions and calculates rewards.

     Trainer_ran.py: